PhoBanh MiGoi CuonBun Bo Hue

 Goi Cuon

-Goi Cuon, or Vietnamese spring rolls, captures the essence of freshness with its translucent rice paper wrapping a vibrant mix of shrimp, vermicelli, and greens.
+Goi Cuon, or Vietnamese spring rolls, are all about freshness — translucent rice paper wrapping a fresh mix of shrimp, vermicelli, and greens.

 Why start here · Goi Cuon is a light, refreshing introduction to the clean flavors and textural contrasts of Vietnamese food.